Cosmeston Lakes Country Park: Park history

 The park is located on land that was once the enclosed fields of croft farms.
 The farming would have been poor because of the underlying limestone and the land being kept permanently wet by many natural springs.

 The site was a commercial limestone quarry operation owned by the British Portland Cement Manufacturers and later Blue Circle.
 Development started in 1886 and production commenced in 1889.
 The quarries here provided limestone for the large cement works that stood until 1970 on the site of the present Cosmeston housing estate opposite the country park.
 The peak year of production was 1962, when 175,000 tons of cement were manufactured.
 Many of the early paving slabs laid in Penarth were made from the ‘Dragon’ brand of cement.
 The works finally shut in November 1969.
 The quarries were closed in June 1970.
 The only factory building left standing today is the Ego at The Schooner Inn restaurant, previously a Harvester chain restaurant.
 Once quarrying ceased two of the excavated sites were used for landfill and the remaining two naturally flooded creating the lakes that are seen today.

 The park was subsequently developed and opened in 1978, through funding from the Countryside Commission.
 A circular path was created around the lake, with boardwalks constructed over the wetland areas.
 It was during the laying of the paths, thinning of dense undergrowth and general landscaping that the remains of the former village were found, excavated, and developed into a visitor attraction.

 The park shares its eastern boundary with the historic Glamorganshire Golf Club.

+Cosmeston Lakes parkrun started on 7 December 2019 and takes place every Saturday at 09:00am.

 Facilities

-Facilities at the park include car parking, coach parking, picnic benches, adventure play area, facilities for cleaning boats after being on the water, barbecue areas for hire, plus an information centre with cafe and ice cream kiosk.
+Facilities at the park include car parking, (chargeable, except for Blue Badge holders), coach parking, picnic benches, adventure play area, facilities for cleaning boats after being on the water, barbecue areas for hire, plus an information centre with cafe and ice cream kiosk.
 The lake is populated by a wide range of water fowl, including swans, mallards, grebes, and coots etc. The Eastern half of the lake is open for hire to non motorised water sports clubs affiliated with the Vale of Glamorgan Council.